delta-io/delta/flink/README.md

 #### What if I change the underlying Delta table schema ?

-Next commit (after mentioned schema change) performed from the `DeltaSink` to the Delta log will fail unless you will set `shouldTryUpdateSchema` param to true.
+Next commit (after mentioned schema change) performed from the `DeltaSink` to the Delta log will fail unless you call `RowDataDeltaSinkBuilder::withMergeSchema(true)`.
 In such case Delta Standalone will try to merge both schemas and check for their compatibility.
 If this check fails (e.g. the change consisted of removing a column) the commit to the Delta Log will fail, which will cause failure of the Flink job.

 ## Local Development & Testing